Spiky-73/BetterInventory/Readme.md

 - Added Shift Right Click Crafting override
 - Added options to invert Crafting override clicks
 - Allows items to have ghosts in multiple slots
+- Fixed Guide Item be removed when searching the same item
-- Fixed quick moving accessories keeping the effect of some items
+- Fixed Quick Moving accessories keeping the effect of some items
 - Fixed Quick Move and Smart Pickup losing modded item data
 - Fixed Quick move changing the favorite state of items